Do Go On - 533 - El Chupacabra

 And she goes, oh, my friend from work ended up going.

-Yes, a relatively new job for her and also new people.
+A relatively new job for her and also new people.

-I was like, ah, any feedback?
+And I was like, ah, and he thinks.

-And I was like, okay, I have to tell you what I said.
+said you were very funny and I was like, okay, I have to tell you what I said.

 Yeah.